-Since 1984, The Nebraska Cancer Research Center has been a leader in cancer research, providing local access to National Cancer Institute-sponsored cancer clinical trials.
-Over 1,900 volunteers have participated in treatment, prevention and control trials through NCRC, helping to identify more effective cancer treatments and improve the quality of life of cancer patients.
+The Nebraska Cancer Research Center has been a leader in cutting-edge cancer research since 1984.
+At NCRC, we provide local access to clinical trials sponsored by the National Cancer Institute.
+Since our inception, thousands of volunteers have participated in treatment, prevention and control trials through NCRC, helping us identify more effective cancer treatments and improve the quality of life for cancer patients.

 Join us at the 4th annual "Colors of Hope" Cancer Research Fundraiser brought to you by Southeast Nebraska Cancer Center.
 The event will be held on August 24, 2017 at the Country Club of Lincoln.
 For more information click here.

 BR003: A Randomized Phase III Trial of Adjuvant Therapy Comparing Doxorubicin Plus Cyclophosphamide Followed by Weekly Paclitaxel with or without Carboplatin for Node-Positive or High-Risk Node-Negative Triple Negative Invasive Breast Cancer